-The following precautions will have to be taken by FSL in order to ascertain that accounts are not misused by the clients or by any third parties for money laundering activities:
+The following precautions will have to be taken by FSL in order to ascertain that accounts are not misused by the clients or by any third parties for money laundering activities: The Provision of SEBI Circular No SEBI/HO/MIRSD/ MIRSDSECFATF/ P/CIR/2024/78 June 06, 2024 though not fully reproduced here yet these will be implemented in toto.

-- FSL will obtain sufficient information about the client and identify actual beneficiary of transactions or on whose behalf transactions are conducted. - Verify client's identity. - FSL will register clients as per SEBI/BSE/NSE/CDSL/NSDL guidelines and it will develop appropriate reporting system to monitor client's trades. - FSL shall periodically update all documents, data or information of all clients and beneficial owners collected under CDD process provided the client provides the information. - FSL shall ensure that maker-checker facility is in place for all its operation as a risk management measure as well as to increase efficiency.
-In case of mismatch of signature/s on PAN and the AOF, FSL shall ask for an alternate proof of identity bearing client's signature as put on AOF or bank verification of the signature. - In case a new client is Politically Exposed Person (PEP) or a new client is a relative of PEP then such client activation must be done only after getting prior approval of Compliance Officer.
-Compliance Officer's approval will also be taken when an existing client become PEP at later stage.
+- FSL will obtain sufficient information about the client and identify actual beneficiary of transactions or on whose behalf transactions are conducted. - Verify client9s identity. - FSL will register clients as per SEBI/BSE/NSE/CDSL/NSDL guidelines and it will develop appropriate reporting system to monitor client9s trades. - FSL shall periodically update all documents, data or information of all clients and beneficial owners collected under CDD process provided the client provides the information. - FSL shall ensure that maker-checker facility is in place for all its operation as a risk management measure as well as to increase efficiency.
+In case of mismatch of signature/s on PAN and the AOF, FSL shall ask for an alternate proof of identity bearing client9s signature as put on AOF or bank verification of the signature. - In case a new client is Politically Exposed Person (PEP) or a new client is a relative of PEP then such client activation must be done only after getting prior approval of Compliance Officer.
+Compliance Officer9s approval will also be taken when an existing client become PEP at later stage. - Understand the nature of business, ownership and control structure of the client - Conduct ongoing due diligence and scrutiny, i.e. perform ongoing scrutiny of the transactions and account throughout the course of the business relationship to ensure that the transactions being conducted are consistent with the registered intermediary's knowledge of the client, its business and risk profile, taking into account, where necessary, the client's source of funds - Review the due diligence measures including verifying again the identity of the client and obtaining information on the purpose and intended nature of the business relationship, as the case may be, when there are suspicions of money laundering or financing of the activities relating to terrorism or where there are doubts about the adequacy or veracity of previously obtained client identification data - Farsight periodically update all documents, data or information of all clients and beneficial owners collected under the CDD process such that the information or data collected under client due diligence is kept up-to-date and relevant, particularly for high risk clients - Farsight register the details of a client, in case of client being a non-profit organisation, on the DARPAN Portal of NITI Aayog, if not already registered, and maintain such registration records for a period of five years after the business relationship between a client and the registered intermediary has ended or the account has been closed, whichever is later.